TianZonglin/Ubuntu-Installog/README.md

 **2.3 do NOT set blacklist of nouveau or set grub.**

-Note: all stuff could be handled automatically by system if we use this way to install the drivers, we do nothing then it would be worked very well with nvidia drivers!
+Note: all stuff could be handled automatically by system if we use this way to install the drivers, we do nothing then it would be worked very well with Nvidia drivers!

-Now, the installation of Nvidia driver was finished.
-You can use `nvidia-smi` to test if it's ok (sreenshot:http://i.imgur.com/GgfSqCM.png) or just check the system information and see the dirvers name. (sreenshot:http://i.imgur.com/Euj6tQy.png)
+Now, the installation of the Nvidia driver was finished.
+You can use `nvidia-smi` to test if it's ok (sreenshot:http://i.imgur.com/GgfSqCM.png) or just check the system information and see the drivers name. (sreenshot:http://i.imgur.com/Euj6tQy.png)

 ### 3. install cuda-toolkit

-**3.1 select cuda-10_\* or other version** (here I selet 10.0)
+**3.1 select cuda-10_\* or another version** (here I select 10.0)

 (sreenshot:http://i.imgur.com/6xPtxju.png)